gtbjj/gtbjj.github.io/tabs/kombat_kitchen.md

   <li><a href="https://kombat-kitchen.square.site/">Supplements</a>: Fuel and recovery on the go</li>
 </ul>

 <strong>About Me</strong>:  I am the only <a href="https://www.precisionnutrition.com/certified-coach-directory">Precision Nutrition</a> certified coach in Villa Rica, GA and one of less than 10 in the Carroll-Douglas-Paulding County area.
 I am also the only one of those nutrition coaches to be credentialed in mental health as well.
-You can <a href="/tabs/about">learn more about me</a> and <a href="/">my journey</a> by taking a look around this site.
+You can <a href="/tabs/about">learn more about me</a>, <a href="{% post_url 2020-09-24-change-maker-abilities %}">what it's like working with me</a>, and <a href="/">my personal journey</a> throughout this site.

 <div style="text-align: center">
   <strong>